 These symptoms may look like other health problems.
 Always see your healthcare provider for a diagnosis.

 Your healthcare provider will ask about your health history and give you a physical exam.
 You will also have blood tests.
-These can measure your thyroid hormone levels and check for some antibodies to proteins in the thyroid.
+These can measure your thyroid hormone levels and check for certain antibodies that form against proteins in the thyroid.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.